bswinnerton/launchbar-github/README.md

 ### Shortening a link

-At any time, paste a GitHub link into LaunchBar and hit `tab`.
-Start typing "github" and you should see the action appear, hit `enter`.
-Once complete, the action will ask you if you want to shorten the link, hit `enter` and the shortened link will be copied to your clipboard.
+At any time, paste a GitHub link into LaunchBar and hit <kbd>Tab</kbd>.
+Start typing "github" and you should see the action appear, hit <kbd>Enter</kbd>.
+Once complete, the action will ask you if you want to shorten the link, hit
+<kbd>Enter</kbd> and the shortened link will be copied to your clipboard.

 <p align="center"><img src="screenshots/shorten-link.png" width="668px" /></p>
 <p align="center"><img src="screenshots/shorten-link-expanded.png" width="668px" /></p>